sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 {% endanchor %}

 Teammates is an updated and expanded feature set based on [Multiple User Credentials]({{root_url}}/User_Guide/Settings/credentials.html).
 If you have one or more multiple credentialed users on your account, they will be migrated to Teammates with their original permissions once the Teammates beta has ended and it has been made generally available to all accounts.
 However, once migrated, you will have much more granular control over those teammates' permissions.

-{% info %}
-For the duration of the open beta, you will be able to use either Multiple User Credentials or Teammates.
-{% endinfo %}

 The process by which multiple user credentials are converted to teammates is as follows: